Brand awareness can change the performance of your company. Find out just what is brand awareness is and how you can measure it in this article.

 If there aren’t enough reviews online to garner information, go straight to the source yourself.
 Surveys are a great way to discover if a certain demographic are aware of your brand.
 Plus, there is a lot of flexibility with surveys: you can send surveys to a specific target, you can ask the questions you want, and they can be online or offline, whatever suits your product/service best.

 Latana takes measuring brand awareness to another level.
-Because of our relationship with Dalia, we have access to more than 40,000 apps and websites.
-We then leverage these apps and websites to be able to distribute 5 million micro-surveys per month to people living in over 100 countries.
+It has access to more than 40,000 apps and websites.
+It then leverages these apps and websites to be able to distribute 5 million micro-surveys per month to people living in over 100 countries.

-We like to think we have developed the most accurate form of brand tracking there is.
-We call it brand analytics.
-We track both aided and unaided brand awareness to see real-world impact and the answers garnered come with an unbelievable ~4% margin of error.
+Latana may possibly be the most accurate form of brand tracking there is.
+It tracks both aided and unaided brand awareness to see real-world impact and the answers garnered come with an unbelievable ~2% margin of error.
 That means the insights into brand awareness that you get from Latana are trustworthy and actionable.
 You can use this information to make informed marketing decisions.
 Plus, you can also use Latana to track brand awareness for competitors!

 There you have it - brand awareness.
-Now you know what brand awareness is and some ways how you can measure it.
+Now you have the answer to two major questions: what is brand awareness and how can I measure it?
 If not, then we really need to reconsider our life choices.
 You can meet your boss on Monday with your head held high and a notebook full of easy-to-implement brand awareness measurement strategies.
 And don’t forget to tell them that brand awareness is a long term KPI.
 Patience is a virtue here if she wants to optimize it to its full potential.

 If you are already using one or more of the resources we mentioned in this article, great!
 In that case, you might better enjoy our recent article on how to increase brand awareness.
 If you are at either stage of your brand awareness journey, why not get in contact with us?
 We’ll have a good ol’ chinwag about how Latana can help with your brand awareness.